alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 ---
 layout: post
-title: Azure Data Factory & DevOps - Automatoin via Azure CLI
+title: Azure Data Factory & DevOps - Automation via Azure CLI
-description: Azure Data Factory & DevOps - Automatoin via Azure CLI
+description: Azure Data Factory & DevOps - Automation via Azure CLI
 comments: true
-keywords: Azure Data Factory & DevOps - Automatoin via Azure CLI
+keywords: Azure Data Factory & DevOps - Automation via Azure CLI
 tags: [Azure]
 category: Dev
 published: true
 ---

 In this post I would like to shift a focus to subjects like automation and DevOps.
-The intention is to display of how entire Data Factory environment and surrounding services can be created by an Azure CLI.
+The intention is to display of how entire Data Factory environment and surrounding services can be deployed a command line or to be more precise, by an Azure CLI.

 Such approach maybe looks tedious and overkilling at a first glance, however it pays back since it brings nice things like reproducibility, enforcement of standards, avoidance of human mistakes.

 ### Our sample environment